Cray-HPE/docs-csm/operations/configuration_management/NCN_Node_Personalization.md

     - name: ncn-personalization
     ```

+### 2. Remove layers for absent products

+(`ncn-m#`) Review the layers in `management-bootprep-node-personalization.yaml`.
+If there are any
+layers for products that are not installed on the system, edit the file to remove those layers.
+In the case of CSM fresh installs, the `Getting Started Guide` section that linked to this procedure
+should indicate which layers to remove and which to preserve.

-### 2. Edit CPE and Analytics layers
+### 3. Edit CPE and Analytics layers

 This section is required if this procedure is being performed as part of a CSM upgrade.
-If that is not the case, then skip ahead to [Update CFS configuration and components](#4-update-cfs-configuration-and-components).
+If that is not the case (for example, during CSM fresh installs),
+then skip ahead to [Update CFS configuration and components](#5-update-cfs-configuration-and-components).

 In this section, the `management-bootprep-node-personalization.yaml` file is modified to specify the versions of CPE and Analytics that
 are currently in use on the system.
 This is necessary because the new versions of CPE and Analytics have not yet been installed at this